kip4you/docs-site/_pages/docs/dashboard-advanced.md

 ### `DashboardBoxGroupBuilder` interface

-To create a component that uses boxes, it is necessary to extend the <b>DashboardBoxGroupBuilder</b> class, thus implementing the buildGroup method, which will grant access to the definition of a <b>BoxGroupModel.</b>
+To create a component that uses <b>boxes</b>, it is necessary to extend the <b>DashboardBoxGroupBuilder</b> class, thus implementing the buildGroup method, which will grant access to the definition of a <b>BoxGroupModel.</b>

 Initially, we define a new <b>boxGroupModel</b> already specifying the title of the card containing the boxes, to facilitate customization, this title will come directly from the <b>groupConfig</b>, where the title will be defined as shown in the <b>Examples</b> section.